indypy/todopyramid/README.md

 In order to keep up appearances, we add a custom Not Found view that integrates into our global layout.
 This is quite simple using the [pyramid.view.notfound_view_config][notfound]

+### Models

+Now that we have created the shell for our app, it is time to create some models.
+We will be utilizing [SQLAlchemy][sqlalchemy] in this case since it fits the needs of our application.

+We will create a `TodoItem` and `Tag` model to start out with.
+This will give us the basis for our todo list.

 [install]: http://pyramid.readthedocs.org/en/latest/narr/install.html
 [deform]: http://docs.pylonsproject.org/projects/deform/en/latest/
 [deform_bootstrap]: http://pypi.python.org/pypi/deform_bootstrap